org-tigris-jsapar/jsapar/docs/basics.md

 described in this separate article](basics_chema).

 There are three different tasks that the JSaPar library can be used for:
-1. **Parsing** - Parsing a text source and handle the result in code.
+1. **Parsing** - Parsing a text source into the internal data model and handle the result in code.
-2. **Composing** - Compose text output by feeding information in java code.
+2. **Composing** - Compose text output by feeding data of the internal data model in java code.
 3. **Converting**  - Convert one source into an output on a different format.

-All parsers uses uses the internal data model described below as output
+All parsers uses uses the internal data model described below as output and all the composers uses that data model as input.
-and all the composers uses that data model as input.
 When it comes to other data forms, for instance parsing text into Java beans, that is instead considered converting.
 # The model
 ## org.jsapar.model.Document
 The `Document` class is equivalent of the [DOM Document](https://en.wikipedia.org/wiki/Document_Object_Model) while parsing xml.